mcseves/mcseves.github.io/_posts/2020-10-25-starting-the-year.markdown

 <p class="about-content-box"> <br>
 Brief: Design a way to establish and maintain sensory personal contact amongst the people in your group whilst exploring the largest area of London you can
 <BR>
-Team: Damul Yang, Maria Carolina Séves, Maria Shutterstock, Sebastian Ervi
+Team: Damul Yang, Maria Carolina Séves, Maria Shuttleworth, Sebastian Ervi
 <BR>
 Meeting point: 51º31’20.4”N 0º06’07.0”W
 <br><br></p>